Don’t let your brand voice be a last-ditch effort. Snag your FREE guide to clarify your message in 3 easy steps.

 I'm Erika Fitzgerald, a website copywriter and educator with a big heart for small businesses.
 Here on the blog, you'll find copywriting education, online business tips, client case studies, and snippets from my life as an entrepreneur.

 Elevator pitches.
 What a bore, right?
-I thought so too…until a little networking blunder opened my eyes to the importance of being pitch ready at the drop of a hat.
+I thought so too until a networking blunder opened my eyes to the importance of being pitch ready at the drop of a hat.
 So bear with me.

 It was a Wednesday evening just like any other.
-I’d just hit “send” on the last email of the day and was preparing to relinquish my claim to the most sought-after coffee shop table when something peculiar happened.
+I’d just hit “send” on the last email of the day and was preparing to relinquish my claim over the most sought-after coffee shop table when mid-laptop-close… *ping.*